 Twill: A twill weave has a diagonal pattern.
 This adds texture to the sheets, so twill bamboo sheets may not feel as soft and smooth for sleepers.
 However, they are less likely to show wear and are considered to be more durable.
 This type of weave may be recognizable to shoppers, as it is commonly used in denim.

 There are pros and cons of bamboo sheets that shoppers should be aware of prior to purchasing.
 One of the main benefits of bamboo sheets is how soft they are, providing ample comfort for sleepers.
-While bamboo is renewable and can be an environmentally friendly product, there are concerns regarding the impact of chemical processes and manufacturing on the environment and workers.
+While bamboo is renewable and can be made into environmentally friendly products, there are concerns regarding the impact of chemical processes and manufacturing on the environment and workers.

 There are multiple benefits to bamboo, but some sleepers are better suited than others to bamboo sheets.
 Hot sleepers and those who live in humid or warm climates will benefit from the thermo-regulating and moisture-wicking properties of bamboo sheets.
 Since bamboo sheets are light and breathable, they retain less humidity and moisture than other heavier fabrics.

-This type of bedding is naturally hypoallergenic, and bamboo can help prevent the buildup of bacteria and odors.
+This type of bedding is naturally hypoallergenic.
 This makes the sheets ideal for those who have sensitive skin or allergies.
 Shoppers who want all-natural sheets, however, may want to consider silk, cotton, or linen sheets.
 Rayon and viscose from bamboo are considered semi-synthetic due to the chemical processing methods used.

 While bamboo sheets are relatively easy to care for, given that many are machine washable, there are still extra measures purchasers should take to maintain the sheets.
 Those who do not like their sheets to wrinkle may want to choose bamboo sheets with a sateen weave, or consider cotton-blend or microfiber sheets that are more wrinkle-resistant.